ray6080/ray6080.github.io/_posts/2017-07-17-Reading-The-Java-Language-Specification.md

 Instance of class `String` represent sequences of Unicode code points.
 A `String` object has a constant value.
 String literals are references to instances of class String.
 The string concatenation operator `+` implicitly creates a new String object when the result is not a constant expression.

+Two different types are the *same compile-time type* if they have the same binary name and their type arguments are the same.
+At run time, several reference types with the same binary name may be loaded simultaneously by different class loaders.
+These types may or may not represent the same type declaration.
+Even if two such types do represent the same type declaration, they are considered distinct.

+Two reference types are the *same run-time type* if satisfied one of the following:
++ They are both class or both interface types, are defined by the same class loader, and have the same binary name.
++ They are both array types, and their component types are the same run-time type.

+### Subtyping among Primitive Types
+The following rules define the direct supertype relation among the primitive types:

++ `double >1 float`
++ `float >1 long`
++ `long >1 int`
++ `int >1 char`
++ `int >1 short`
++ `short >1 byte`
+`>1` means direct supertype.

+## Variables

+A variable is a storage location and has an associated type, sometimes called its *compile-time type*, that is either a primitive type or a reference type.

+There are eight kinds of variables:

+1. A `class variable` is a field declared using the keyword `static` within a class declaration, or with or without the keyword `static` within an interface declaration.
+A class variable is created when its class or interface is prepared and is initialized to a default value.
+The class variable effectively ceases to exist when its class or interface is unloaded.
+2. An `instance variable` is a field declared within a class declaration without using the keyword `static`.
+3. `Array components` are unnamed variables that are created and initialized to default values whenever a new object that is an array is created.
+4. `Method parameters` name argument values passed to a method.
+For every parameter declared in a method declaration, a new parameter variable is created each time that method is invoked.
+5. `Constructor parameters` name argument values passed to a constructor.
+For every parameter declared in a constructor declaration, a new parameter variable is created each time a class instance creation expression or explicit constructor invocation invokes that constructor.
+6. `Lambda parameters` name argument values passed to a lambda expression body.
+For every parameter declared in a lambda expression, a new parameter variable is created each time a method implemented by the lambda body is invoked.
+7. An `exception parameter` is created each time an expcetion is caught by a `catch` clause of a `try` statement.
+The new variable is initialized with the actual object associated with the exception.
+8. `Local variables` are declared by local variable declaration statements.

+### `final` Variables
+A variable can be declared as `final`, and it can only be assigned to once.
+Compile-time error is thrown if a `final` variable is assigned to unless it is definitely unassigned immediately prior to the assignment.
+Once a `final` variable is assigned, it always contains the same value.
+For reference type, it always refers to the same object or array, though the object or array may be changed by operations on them.

+Three kinds of variables are *implicitly* declared `final`:

+1. A field of an interface.
+2. A local variable which is a resource of a `try`-with-resources statement.
+3. An exception parameter of a multi-`catch` caluse.
+An exception parameter of a uni-`catch` clause is never implicitly declared `final`, but may be effectively final.

+### Initial Values

++ Each class variable, instance variable, or array component is nitialized with a default value when it is created:
+    + `byte`: (byte)0
+    + `short`: (short)0
+    + `int`: 0
+    + `long`: 0L
+    + `float`: 0.0f
+    + `double`: 0.0d
+    + `char`: '\u0000'
+    + `boolean`: false
+    + reference types: `null`
++ Each method parameter is initialized to the corresponding argument value provided by the invoker of the method.
++ Each constructor parameter is initialized to the corresponding argument value provided by a class instance creation expression or explicit constructor invocation.
++ An exception parameter is initialized to the thrown object representing the exception.
++ A local variable must be explicitly given a value before it is used.